Strathmere, New Jersey: Ecology

-According to the A. W. Kuchler U.S. potential natural vegetation types, Strathmere, New Jersey would have a dominant vegetation type of Northern Cordgrass (73) with a dominant vegetation form of Coastal Prairie (20).
+According to the A. W. Kuchler U.S. potential natural vegetation types, Strathmere would have a dominant vegetation type of Northern Cordgrass (73) with a dominant vegetation form of Coastal Prairie (20).

 Education

 As with other parts of Upper Township, the area is zoned to Upper Township School District (for grades K-8) and Ocean City School District (for high school).
 The latter operates Ocean City High School.

 Countywide schools include Cape May County Technical High School and Cape May County Special Services School District.